-To find a network pharmacy, you can look in your Provider/Pharmacy Directory, visit our website (priorityhealth.com/dsnpplan23), and/or call Customer Service at 833.939.0983.
+To find a network pharmacy, you can look in your Provider/Pharmacy Directory, visit our website (priorityhealth.com/dsnpplan24), and/or call Customer Service.

 You may go to any of our network pharmacies.

 What if the pharmacy you have been using leaves the network?